tdunning/t-digest/README.md

 ========

 A new data structure for accurate on-line accumulation of rank-based statistics such as quantiles and trimmed means.
-The t-digest algorithm is also very parallel friendly making it useful in map-reduce and parallel streaming applications.
+The t-digest algorithm is also very friendly to parallel programs making it useful in map-reduce and parallel streaming applications implemented using, say, Apache Spark.

-The t-digest construction algorithm uses a variant of 1-dimensional k-means clustering to produce a data structure that is related to the Q-digest.
-This t-digest data structure can be used to estimate quantiles or compute other rank statistics.
-The advantage of the t-digest over the Q-digest is that the t-digest can handle floating point values while the Q-digest is limited to integers.
-With small changes, the t-digest can handle any values from any ordered set that has something akin to a mean.
+The t-digest construction algorithm uses a variant of 1-dimensional k-means clustering to produce a very compact data structure that allows accurate estimation of quantiles.
+This t-digest data structure can be used to estimate quantiles, compute other rank statistics or even to estimate related measures like trimmed means.
+The advantage of the t-digest over previous digests for this purpose is that the _t_-digest handles data with full floating point resolution.
+With small changes, the _t_-digest can handle values from any ordered set for which we can compute something akin to a mean.
-The accuracy of quantile estimates produced by t-digests can be orders of magnitude more accurate than those produced by Q-digests in spite of the fact that t-digests are more compact when stored on disk.
+The accuracy of quantile estimates produced by t-digests can be orders of magnitude more accurate than those produced by previous digest algorithms in spite of the fact that t-digests are much more compact when stored on disk.

 In summary, the particularly interesting characteristics of the t-digest are that it

-* has smaller summaries than Q-digest
+* has smaller summaries when serialized
-* works on doubles as well as integers.
+* works on double precision floating point as well as integers.
 * provides part per million accuracy for extreme quantiles and typically <1000 ppm accuracy for middle quantiles
 * is very fast (~ 140 ns per add)
 * is very simple (~ 5000 lines of code total, <1000 for the most advanced implementation alone)
 * has a reference implementation that has > 90% test coverage
 * can be used with map-reduce very easily because digests can be merged
-* recent implementations are simple, yet still very fast, and require no dynamic allocation after initial creation
+* requires no dynamic allocation after initial creation (`MergingDigest` only)
 * has no runtime dependencies

 Recent News